Previous policy entitled "Anti-Discrimination Policy"

 Information and Reporting

-Questions regarding harassment, sexual harassment or discrimination may be addressed to Affirmative Action Officer, Office of the President, 2 Union Avenue, Saratoga Springs, NY 12866; or firstname.lastname@example.org.
+Employee questions regarding harassment, sexual harassment or discrimination may be addressed to the Office of Human Resources, 2 Union Avenue, Saratoga Springs, NY 12866-4391(518) 587-2100, ext.
+2240 or (800) 847-3000, ext.
+2240 / Student questions can be directed to Elliott Dawes CDO/Title IX Coordinator, Elliott.Dawes@esc.edu or (518) 587-2100, ext.
+1293 or (646) 230-1293.
 All allegations of harassment or discrimination are taken very seriously and are investigated.
 Supervisors and other college officials are required to report any known or perceived incidences of harassment or discrimination to the affirmative action officer.

 Empire State College complies with state and federal laws prohibiting discrimination and sexual harassment including Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, Governor’s Executive Order No. 33 prohibiting discrimination on the basis of gender identity, and the Age Discrimination Act.